BulletButcher88/gunky_app/README.md

 ## NEXT STEPS

 * Researching socket.io and WebSockets for two clients talk to each other.

-Open up for collaboration on the project - Andy Simms, a classmate has shown interest.
+* Find collaborators to help building the app. - Andy Simms, a classmate has shown interest.

-* Find collaborators in building the app.
-A classmate Andy Simms seems pretty keen to get work together on it.

 * Test drive the app with a band.
-Get some feedback and make changes or pivot.
+Get some feedback and make changes.

-* Make the description text editable for users.
+* Make parts of the app editable or customised for users.

 When ready to deploy, I hope to try: https://surge.sh/